PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-07 04:36:34
+Last updated: 2024-04-07 04:37:07
-Random Quote: You're a beautiful, sweet girl.
-Fuck this guy! - Nicky Nichols
+Random Quote: Life is a long journey where maps were drawn by a fool. - Juan Nepomuceno Guerra